eurostat/NLP4Stat/Use Case A Graphical exploration/Power_BI/MS Power BI application.md

 -   The last files are direct exports of *tables tm_topics* and *tm_articles_to_topics* from the Virtuoso database.
 They result to the internal tables with the same names which are connected by *topic_id*. *tm_articles_to_topics* is also connected to the "Repeated rows" table by *article_id*.
+-   Other tables and values shown in Figure 3 (“Themes”, “Colors”, “LatestFile”, “LatestCrumbsFile”) are auxiliary.

 <img src="image3.PNG" width="800">